ObaldThePedro/learning_node/README.md

 - Sequelize

 Sequelize is an Object Relation Mapper for nodeJS.
 It maps data relations (tables, columns and lines) into Javascript objects.
 It allows a programmer to create,find,change,delete data using Javascript methods.
 It makes the life a programmer much easier for the simple reason that we don't need to run SQL queries.

+-- Associations between models

+Sequelize allows us to establish relationships between models without using SQL relations.
+Sequelize in-built methods helps us define the type of relationships a model might have.
+For example,imagine the scenario of a User having many products associated to him.
+Before syncing our application with the database, we should establish that the User model can have many products, and it is done by doing User.hasMany(Product),( .hasMany() is a method provided by sequelize) .
+As we say that a user can have many products, we should also say that a product .belongsTo(User)